emacsmirror/molar-mass/README.md

 Molar-mass is an utility that calculates molar mass (aka molecular mass or molecular weight) of a given molecule.

+## Installation

+After installing the package, add this to your init file:

+`(require 'molar-mass)

 ## Usage

 It works interactively (entering your formula at the minibuffer) and